CleverCloud/pulsar4s/README.md

   // for the akka-streams integration "com.sksamuel.pulsar4s" %% "pulsar4s-akka-streams" % pulsar4sVersion,

+  // if you want to use avro for schemas "com.sksamuel.pulsar4s" %% "pulsar4s-avro" % pulsar4sVersion,

   // if you want to use circe for schemas "com.sksamuel.pulsar4s" %% "pulsar4s-circe" % pulsar4sVersion,